Kimberly Mullen

 These entities also require the EMR software also need to integrate with multiple other software and medical devices.

-Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to EHR software.
-However, most providers today select the EHR software of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
-Most potential EMR Software buyers in the market today have the following in common:
+Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to EMR software.
+However, most providers today select the EHR software of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that's suitable.
+Most potential EHR Software buyers in the market today have the following in common:

 EMR software includes several types of software based on specific applications or functionalities: